PoemHunter.com

-Sonnet LXI by William Shakespeare
+Sonnet Lxi Poem by William Shakespeare

-Sonnet LXI
+Sonnet Lxi

 Is it thy will thy image should keep open